googleapis/google-cloud-node/README.md

 ### On Google Cloud Platform

-If you are running this client on Google Compute Engine, we handle authentication for you with no configuration.
+If you are running this client on Google Cloud Platform, we handle authentication for you with no configuration.
 You just need to make sure that when you [set up the GCE instance][gce-how-to], you add the correct scopes for the APIs you want to access.

 ``` js
 var gcloud = require('google-cloud');